KikeVen/futurelearn_challenge/future_102/learning_resource/readme.md

 We can make our function more flexible if we could use it like the `print()` function, where we pass the message and it does the rest.

 In python you can pass parameters and arguments to a function.
 You can pass any number of parameters to a function, they are just variables.
 You can also pass three types of arguments, the **default** argument, **key** argument and **arbitrary** argument.

-In this lesson we will introduce the **default** argument
+In this lesson we will introduce the **positional parameter**

+---

 ##### Positional function parameters